 In most cases, lenders may approve borrowers with a caveat; they will need to pay more fees at closing or they will need to agree to a higher loan rate.
 The higher fee is usually calculated as a percentage of the overall loan.

 How Mortgages Work

-In order to understand why lenders add these additional rules to mortgage loans, it is necessary to have a basic idea of how mortgages work on a big scale.
+In order to understand why lenders add these additional rules to loans, it is necessary to have a basic idea of how mortgages work on a big scale.

-Lenders, such as local banks, credit unions, and mortgage brokers, take in applications from consumers for mortgage loans.
+Lenders, such as local banks, credit unions, and mortgage brokers, take in applications from consumers for loans.
 The applications are compared to various loans offered by FHA, VA, USDA, Fannie Mae, and Freddie Mac.
 Once the lender determines the best loan for the consumer the loan is processed, approved, and finalized.

-The lender will then sell the mortgage to a bigger lender.
+The lender will then sell the loan to a bigger lender.
 The bigger lender will take a group of similar loans, such as several Fannie Mae loans, and sell them as investments.
 This is why you may get a loan with City Bank but then 3 months later receive a letter that states “please make all future payments to American Mortgage Investment Inc.”

 When a large lender buys up loans from smaller lenders, the smaller lender frees up their money in order to make more loans.